weaponeer/wizard_island/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/QJsHWu-NO_o/0.jpg)](https://www.youtube.com/watch?v=QJsHWu-NO_o)

-This is a test case for Matteo Cerminara's [convectiveFoam](https://github.com/cerminara/convectiveFoam) solver, with lagrangian particles.
+This is an OpenFOAM test case for Matteo Cerminara's [convectiveFoam](https://github.com/cerminara/convectiveFoam) solver, with lagrangian particles.
 There is also a modification the to the PatchInjection submodel to allow for tracking of parcels from more than one injection model.
 Here is a link to the modified [convectiveFoam](https://github.com/weaponeer/convectiveFoam) solver used with this case.

 You will need swak4foam installed to run this case.